JSakMad/Codel/README.md

 # Codel
-A wordle-like game using numbers rather than letters.
+A wordle-like game using numbers instead of letters.